-10 Another possible explanation along the same line is that these forecasts are not unanimously adopted among all analysts and big financial institutions typically compile their own forecast.
-However, it is also important to note that whenever there is an opposite response to the type of announcement, all five index futures analyzed in this study always react uniformly to that particular news event.
+11 Another possible explanation along the same line is that these forecasts are not unanimously adopted among all analysts.
+Major financial institutions typically compile their own forecast.
+Moreover, it is also important to note that whenever there is an opposite response to the type of announcement, all five markets analyzed in this study always react uniformly to that particular news event.